The legal cannabis industry still lacks federal sign-off to use the US banking system.

 While external theft presents a huge risk to legal cannabis companies, internal theft is often more impactful across the industry.
 Large quantities of cash sitting around your store create a certain temptation.
 That is just a reality of the industry.

 For some, internal theft is a serious problem.
 But it doesn’t have to be.

 Accept that internal theft is an ever-present concern and take steps to mitigate the risk.
 Here are a few specific tips to strategically address loss prevention:

 Tip #1 - Establish a culture of compliance

-Additionally, create an environment where your employees feel valued and rewarded beyond their paycheck for following rules and doing their job well.
-In doing so, you’ll set the stage for a culture of accountability.
+Additionally, create an environment where your employees feel valued and rewarded for following rules and doing their job well, which set the stage for a culture of accountability.
 Be generous with employee discounts to dissuade product theft, and offer additional incentives for your budtenders and management staff if goals are met around reducing shrinkage.
-Include a tip jar and signage encouraging customers to give a suggested percentage of their total spend if they have been happy with their budtender’s service.
-All of this can help make your front of house staff feel appreciated, and that they are more of a stakeholder in the day to day operations.

 Tip #2 - Limit employee permissions

 Internal theft is a problem in companies that have few (or no) controls in the systems that they use to track their money.
 You’ll see higher rates of discrepancies and theft in companies that do all their cash accounting by hand.